 Become a member of the Creekside Farm CSA

-Feed your family with veggies right off the farm in your neighborhood!
+Feed your family with veggies right off the farm!

 Who Grows your food?
 Where does your food come from?
 Know your farmer?

-Join the Creekside Farm CSA and pick up your fresh veggies every Wednesday from your farmer Melissa and her helpers, reducing our carbon footprint and supporting farmers and our local farming tradition here in Walnut Cove.
+Join the Creekside Farm CSA and pick up your fresh veggies every Wednesday from your local farmer, reducing our carbon footprint and supporting farmers and our local farming tradition.